 Is the lifestream-blog content indicative of a good level of engagement with the course themes and curriculum?
-Are the end-of-block artefacts (the visual representation and the virtual ethnography) in place and are they of high quality in terms of analysis and creativity?
-Do the lifestream-blog summaries provided give further evidence of depth of engagement?
+Are the structured blog activities in place and are they of high quality in terms of analysis and creativity?
+Do the lifestream-blog weekly summaries provided give further evidence of depth of engagement?